Assault of Maho Yamaguchi: Lawsuit

 Oral proceedings began on July 10, 2019, and on September 20 the two men denied having committed physical aggression, while alleging Yamaguchi willingly disclosed her personal information and address to the first defendant at a handshake event in 2017, so he could send gifts discreetly to her home.
 On October 28 the Niigata District Court held a hearing where the AKS attorney said that the defendants submitted evidence of their connection to Yamaguchi while denying that other NGT48 members were involved in their confrontation.

 On October 30, 2019, Sports Nippon published photos they said depicted Yamaguchi and one of the assailants communicating their apartment numbers to each other with hand signals at a group's photo-op event.
 On Twitter, Yamaguchi rejected the news as "slander" and said the photos were the evidences presented in court days before and then leaked to the media; she said these were simply poses requested by fans, a common occurrence at such events.
 She also mentioned there were unreleased voice recordings containing current NGT48 members admitting to having private relationships with a group of people which included the assailants.
 AKS denied that their side was responsible for leaking the material to the press, as did the defendants.
+No other exhibits had since been presented by the defendants, as reported by the AKS attorney to the press later in January 2020.

 In order to verify the claims made by the defendants at the trial, in the months of November 2019 and January 2020 AKS sent requests to the police to obtain the statement reports, cellphone inspection data, and other investigation papers related to the assailants.
 Likewise, requests were also sent to the prosecutor to obtain the incident's non-prosecution records, to which Yamaguchi also attached her consent.
 All requests were however rejected.

 After the courthouse proposed an out-of-court settlement to the plaintiff and the defendants on March 3, 2020, the trial eventually ended in a settlement on April 9, 2020, without reaching a verdict from the judge and falling short of its stated goal.
 The two men agreed to pay ¥2.4 million in compensation within five years, and were banned from future events related to the AKB48 Groups, though AKS had said in January 2019 that they were already banned from attending NGT48's concerts and events.
 Endo claimed that the NGT48 members were not guilty of being accomplices to the suspects and their reactions towards Yamaguchi had been a result of miscommunication.